-The OPERATIONS RATE for a test or test phase i, $O_i(T)$ , is a measure of the rate of completed work over a specified time interval T. It is different for random workloads and sequential workloads.
-For random workloads (i.e., random read, random write and a mix of random read and random write), the OPERATIONS RATE is the rate of IO operation completions during time interval T. For sequential workloads (i.e., sequential read or sequential write), the OPERATIONS RATE is the rate of data transfer in MiB per second within time interval T. To provide a uniform basis for the metrics of a SNIA EmeraldTM Power Efficiency measurement, these two different measures of OPERATIONS RATE are both represented by O1(T)).
+The OPERATIONS RATE for a test or test phase i, $O_i(T)$, is a measure of the rate of completed work over a specified time interval T. It is different for random workloads and sequential workloads.
+For random workloads (i.e., random read, random write and a mix of random read and random write), the OPERATIONS RATE is the rate of IO operation completions during time interval T. For sequential workloads (i.e., sequential write), the OPERATIONS RATE is the rate of data transfer in MiB per second within time interval T. To provide a uniform basis for the metrics of a SNIA EmeraldTM Power Efficiency Measurement, these two different measures of OPERATIONS RATE are both represented by $O_i(T)$).

-7.3.18 Periodic Power Efficiency
+7.3.17 Periodic Power Efficiency